ausgeknipst-batterie

-Your grandpa gave you his old camera and now what?
+Your grandpa gave you his old camera—now what?

-Were you shopping at a flea market, found an analogue camera in your parents' attic, or did your grandpa bequeath you one of his valuable cameras?
-Then you're like thousands of our customers.
+Did you go shopping at a flea market, find an analog camera in your parents’ attic, or did your grandpa pass down one of his valuable cameras to you?
+Then you’re like thousands of our customers.
 Maybe you even found a manual or a YouTube video showing you how to properly operate the camera.

 Only one last question remains: “Which battery do I need for camera X?”

-If you received a printed manual with your camera, or if there's still an old battery in the battery compartment, you can of course check there as well.
-The problem here is that you will often come across old battery designations that we can't do much with today.
+If you received a printed manual with your camera or still have an old battery in the battery compartment, you can of course check there as well.
+The problem is that you often encounter old battery designations that we can’t do much with today.

-Also, there are over 20,000 different camera models (a cautious estimate) and even after 5 years in the industry, it's impossible for me to know which camera model needs which battery.
-Just type “Battery Camera X”, or better yet in English “Battery Camera X” (e.g. “Battery Rollei 35” or “Battery Minolta X-700”) into the Google search bar and you'll probably find an old blog or forum post where someone had exactly the same problem before you.
+Also, there are over 20,000 different camera models (a cautious estimate), and even after 5 years in the industry, it’s impossible for me to know which camera model needs which battery.
+Just type “Battery Camera X,” or better yet in English “Battery Camera X” (e.g., “Batterie Rollei 35” or “Battery Minolta X-700”) into Google’s search bar, and you’ll probably find an old blog or forum post where someone had exactly the same problem before you.

-But what if you can't find a suitable post?
-Or you do find an answer but doubt its accuracy (obviously not everyone who answers in internet forums knows everything 100%).
+But what if you can’t find a suitable post?
+Or you find an answer but doubt its accuracy (obviously, not everyone who answers in internet forums knows everything 100%).

-Why is choosing the right battery even important?
+Why is choosing the right battery so important?

 Batteries mainly differ according to two criteria: